AndyYangjd/HowToUseJuliaWithSublimeText3/README.md

     }
 ]
 ```
-Note that the above assumes that the Julia executable, `julia`, is somewhere in the path.
-That is the default program to start.
-In the first form, we spell out the full path to the executable.
-In this way we can have multiple  commands for different versions of Julia.
-So in the **Tools/Command Palette** either choose the command **Terminus: Open Julia 1.2** or the command **Terminus: Open Julia**.
+Note that the above assumes that the Julia executable, `julia`, is in the default location specified by the installer.
+Note that  we can have multiple  commands for different versions of Julia.
+So in the **Tools/Command Palette** either choose the command **Terminus: Open Julia 1.3** or the command **Terminus: Open Julia Nightly**.

 Also, it is possible to set the environment variable directing the use of threading, `JULIA_NUM_THREADS`.
 Extending this to other environment variables is likely to be successful as well.

+Finally, the editor gives focus to the top-most file in the group 1.
+This is useful when two columns or two rows are used for the layout.
+Opening Julia with the cursor in a source file then places the REPL in the other view.

 ### Snippets